Tuesday, 17 August 2021

 The first prominent football club in the suburb was SV Werden 08 e.V. that was formed in 1908.
 The 1930’s saw the team rise from 1.
 Bezirksklasse Ruhr to Ruhrbezirksliga before dropping back down, with a victory against Rot-Weiss Essen among the highlights.

 Following the Second World War, the Werdeners qualified for a place in the Ruhrbezirksliga in 1946, before winning promotion to Landesliga Niederrhein the following season.
-This was the highest level amateur league in the region at the time.
+This was the highest-level amateur league in the region at the time.
+However, Werden were relegated in 1948-49 after defeat to SC Kleve 63 in the play-offs.

-Promotion back to the Bezirksklasse came in 1961-62 before the club merged with another local club, VfB Werden, who had been formed in 1912 to create ASV Werden who were playing in the Kreisliga in 1995.
+They then just missed out on promotion at their first attempt.
+Further relegation to the Kreisklasse followed in 1951-52.
+Promotion back to the Bezirksklasse came in 1961-62 before the club merged with another local club, VfB Werden, which had been formed in 1912 to create ASV Werden, who were playing in the Kreisliga in 1995.

 SV Heidhausen